This episode, on Prosper:

 Rona Birenbaum: My strategy is also very subject driven, tax, estate, investing, behavioral psychology, insurance, practice management and philanthropy.
 I have bookmarks on my phone that group content accordingly so I can learn and think deeply about a subject rather than jump from subject to subject.
 I also create my own content.
 It actually raises the standard of what I consume, because what I consume must add to my knowledge on a subject, not simply echo it.
 And finally, you must have, and I do have a retention and use strategy, because you can’t keep it all in your head.
 Save it, share it, use it.
 Happy learning.

-Bruce Sellery: That’s this episode of Prosper, the financial advisers podcast from Adviser’s Edge.
-Our email address is news.adviser@TC.TC.
+Bruce Sellery: That’s this episode of Prosper, the financial advisor’s podcast from Advisor’s Edge.
+Our email address is news.advisor@TC.TC.
 Send us your questions, comments, or ideas, or connect with us online.
-Twitter is @AdvisorCA, Facebook @AdvisorsEdgeMagazine, LinkedIn is adviser.ca.
+Twitter is @AdvisorCA, Facebook @AdvisorsEdgeMagazine, LinkedIn is advisor.ca.
 Don’t forget to click on the subscribe button.
 You can rate the podcast and even tap out a super quick little review.
 Is that too much to ask?
 I hope not.
 That’ll help other advisors hear about us, which would be good for the world.
 Thanks for listening.
 Now go out and prosper.